FlexIDK/EFI-Z690/README.md

 - update from Monterey to Ventura 13.6.7
 - update from Ventura 13.6.7 to Ventura 13.6.8
 - update from Ventura 13.6.8 to Ventura 13.6.9
+- update from Ventura 13.6.9 to Ventura 13.7

 ## Working